Language Requirement: None*

 What is GlobalWorks?

-GlobalWorks internships are personalized exchange programs that bring you out of the country, and into the workplace.
-We connect academic study with real-world experiences by providing full-time international internship opportunities to UO students in a wide variety of career sectors.
+GlobalWorks internships are personalized internship programs that bring you out of the country, and into the workplace.
+We connect academic study with real-world experiences by providing full-time international internship opportunities to UO students in various career fields.
 Working with local professional internship providers in locations around the world, we provide individualized placements for UO students.
 Students earn UO credits and life-changing work experience in a different culture.
-Immerse yourself in a new city, earn UO course credits and gain professional experience with a GlobalWorks internship.
+Immerse yourself in a new city, earn UO course credits, and gain professional experience with a GlobalWorks internship.

 Dates and Deadlines